 The nearby town of Tequila is world famous for its distilleries and seemingly endless fields of agave.
 Another interesting place is the magical mountain town Tapalpa.
 Lake Chapala and Ajiiic are nearby.

-TRANSPORTATION – Don Miguel Hidalgo y Costilla International, aka Guadalajara International Airport (GDL) has international and national service.
+Transportation – Don Miguel Hidalgo y Costilla International, aka Guadalajara International Airport (GDL) has international and national service.

 Two bus stations serve Guadalajara.
 The old one, south of downtown on Niños Héroes off Calzada Independencia Sur, is a hub for buses to Lake Chapala and nearby towns.
-The new station is 10 kilometers (6 miles) southeast of downtown, is for longer trips to Mexico City, San Miguel de Allende and other cities.
+The newer station is 10 kilometers (6 miles) southeast of downtown, is for longer trips to Mexico City, San Miguel de Allende and other cities.

-FESTIVALS – In the fall the city hosts its Festivales de Octubre.
+Festivals – In the fall the city hosts its Festivales de Octubre.
 The month-long event includes art exhibits, craft displays, parades and sports.

-SLANG – Locals are known as Guanatos.
+Slang – Locals are known as Guanatos.